 With a strongly defined physics layer which is inviolable and which all citizens are subjected to, the grand project of citizens creating a society atop it can begin.

 A World of Many Societies

 Unlike User Generated Content, the institutions created in User Generated Societies are not constructed outside the game in a separate mode.
 Constructing them is the game, and something all Citizens can participate in.
 Designing a government is a messy process involving the consensus of large numbers of citizens, and navigating something like that is a challenge that can be immensely impactful, yet is scarcely seen as a primary part of a game.

 Picture a Constitutional Convention in game, taking place in a Capitol built by Citizens of many professions brick-by-brick, where Citizens of many towns, each having cultivated a home, a profession, and relationships in the world come together to argue for their particular societal preferences in an in-game debate, aiming to craft the laws and rules of society in a way that they believe best matches their needs and that of the group, forming a new country representing all of them in the process.
 The layers of emergent meaning in a situation like this are astronomical.
-It’s the kind of experience that can almost exclusively be had within a virtual world, and is just the kind of deeply meaningful experience a metaverse ought to promote.
+It’s the kind of experience that can almost exclusively be had within a virtual world, and is just the kind of deeply meaningful experience a connected universe of games ought to promote.
 It would be a human experience hitherto restricted only to a few lucky people through history, recreated in simulation for all to experience.